 Taking preventative measures to prevent dirt and scratches can significantly extend the life of your flooring and make it easier to clean.

-• Keep indoor temperatures and humidity consistent to minimise flooring expansion and contraction.
+- Keep indoor temperatures and humidity consistent to minimize flooring expansion and contraction.
 In humid weather, consider using a ceiling fan or air conditioner to speed up the drying process.

 Addressing Specific Issues